PolymerLabs/arcs/docs/getting-started.md

 To setup the demo we simply import [playground.html](https://polymerlabs.github.io/arcs-cdn/v0.0.4/playground/playground.html) in the main `index.html` file.
 The playground does all of the initialization of the Arcs environment and expects an `arc.manifest` file to be hosted in the same directory as the `index.html` file.

 Eventually, Arcs will be spawned automatically based on user context.
-In the demo, the Arc (i.e., manifest file) is explicitly loaded.
-The demo Arc manifest file declares the following:
+In the demo, the Arc is explicitly loaded via the `arc.manifest` file that represents a serialized representation of the demo Arc.
+That manifest file declares the following:

  * a view named `User` of type `Person` whose content is specified in `user.json`.
+ * a list of recipes that should be included into the Arc.
- * a recipe that stitches together three particles (HelloWorld, Greet and PersonalGreet)
+ * a recipe that stitches together three particles (HelloWorld, Greet and PersonalGreet).

 ## Recipes